Your first pension – the options

 There are three types of personal pension:

-- Standard personal pensions - where you make regular monthly payments into a plan usually with a wide range of investment strategies chosen to suit different needs and attitudes to risk.
+Basic personal pensions - where you make regular monthly payments into a plan usually with a wide range of investment strategies chosen to suit different needs and attitudes to risk.
+Charges vary.

 How to invest your pension savings